-The easiest place to understand your anxiety is by taking my anxiety test to find out more about how your symptoms interact.
 It's not always as simple as saying "anxiety causes heartburn."
 There are several potential causes of heartburn from anxiety:

-- Changes in Digestion – Stress is known to affect the digestive process both in the intestines and in the stomach.
-It's possible that anxiety is causing your body to digest foods poorly, leading to acid buildup in the stomach that moves up the esophagus.
+- Changes in Digestion Stress is known to affect the digestive process both in the intestines and in the stomach.
+It's possible that anxiety is causing your body to digest food poorly, leading to acid buildup in the stomach that moves up the esophagus.
 Anxiety may also slow down digestion, leading to similar issues with food moving down the esophagus.

 Stress can also affect your hormones and your body's efficiency.
-Thus many people with anxiety may have a lower esophageal sphincter (the sphincter that controls acid reflux) that works improperly as a result of anxiety.
+Thus, many people with anxiety may have a lower esophageal sphincter (the sphincter that controls acid reflux) that works improperly as a result of anxiety.

 Is Anxiety Heartburn Dangerous?